songshenzong/log/readme.md

 'SongshenzongLog' => Songshenzong\Log\Facade::class,
 ```

+## Middleware

-> If you use a `dingo/api` route, make sure you load the Middleware in `config/api.php`.
+If you use a `dingo/api` route, make sure you load the Middleware in `config/api.php`.

 ```php
     'middleware' => [
         'Songshenzong\Log\Middleware',